-Six generations after Cain, the people of that time found themselves seeped with sin, murder and hate.
-Several verses later, the people began to call on the name of the Lord.
+Six generations after Cain, the people of that time found themselves seeped with sin, murder, and hate.
+Several verses later, the people began to call on the name of the Lord in prayer.

 We are also living in sinful, desperate times.
-All one needs to do is turn on the news to realize that we are living in a murderous, increasingly wicked world.
-The question is, are we as the people of God in this day and age, calling on the name of the Lord as the people did in Genesis 4:26?
+Anyone can turn on the evening news and clearly see that we are living in a murderous, wicked world.
+The question is, are we as God’s people calling on the name of the Lord to move mountains in prayer as the people did in Genesis 4:26?

 Is this not the essence of prayer?

-Prayer is not fancy, fluffy words.
+Prayer that moves mountains is not fancy, fluffy words.
 It’s not complaining about a person or a difficult situation.
-It’s not rubbing a spiritual genie bottle or sprinkling pixy dust on your problems.
+It’s not rubbing a spiritual genie bottle or sprinkling pixie dust on our problems.

 - Calling to a God who intimately knows us.